 An arrest under NRS 171.104 is when the police take criminal suspects into custody.
 In contrast, a detention is when police temporarily detain criminal suspects in order to determine whether to arrest them.

-Police are legally allowed to temporarily detain people they “reasonably” believe may have committed a crime.
+Police are legally allowed to temporarily detain people they “reasonably” believe may have committed a crime or civil infraction.
 This “reasonable belief” standard police need to detain a suspect is lower than the “probable cause” standard police need to arrest a suspect.

 During a detention, the detainees are required to identify themselves.
 However, they are not required to answer any other questions.
 If the police reasonably believe detainees are armed or are safety threats, the police may search them to the extent necessary to discover and seize any weapons.